 [Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

 Design, development, and management issues of large-scale software systems which are reliable and easily maintainable, using methodologies applicable to evolving requirements through collaboration between self-organizing, cross-functional teams.
 A course project covers each step of the development process from the initial needs analysis and requirements specification through design and implementation.
-Tradeoffs between agile and older approaches, the impact of legacy systems, architectural representation issues, testing, project risk management, and emerging trends in software engineering such as model-driven engineering and aspect-oriented software development.
+Tradeoffs between agile and older approaches, the impact of legacy systems, architectural representation issues, testing, project risk management, and emerging trends in software engineering such as model-driven engineering and aspect-oriented software development [are covered].

 The goal of this course is to learn the concepts and issues related to the Agile Software Development process, along with related Project Management topics.
 Instruction and comparisons to the existing Waterfall method will be made, along with contrasts to other development life cycle models.
 The topics covered include [but are not limited to] the following:

 When you finish the course, you will be able to:

 In accordance with the LMU Credit Hour Policy, this 3-unit course will require 9 hours of work per week, which includes the time spent in class and lab sessions.
 This work will consist of homework, a project, watching and commenting on some videos about databases and related topics, and reading/study of textbook material.